-For the 2018 season Burgess Hill CC girls and ladies cricket will again be entering teams across all the available County age groups.
+For the 2020 season Burgess Hill CC girls and ladies cricket will again be entering teams across all the available County age groups.
 The Club will again be staging its Girls and Ladies Cricket Day to celebrate girls cricket and to encourage even more girls and ladies to take up the game.
-It will be held on Sunday 8th July in St John’s Park and there will be a full day of events.
+It will be held in early July in St John’s Park and there will be a full day of events.
 Watch this space!!

 Our Under 11 squad won the Lady Taverners County Trophy in 2016 and finished joint winners of their league having gone through the season unbeaten.
 Our U11’s this season will be captained by Molly Hepburn with Millie Gwynn as her vice-captain.

 Our Under 13 squad also won their league in 2016 during a season which saw their first venture into hardball cricket.
 Additionally, they finished the season as runners up in the County final.
 Katie Read takes over the U13’s captaincy for 2017 and will have two vice-captains, Issy Cooper and Hannah Johanson.

-2018 will again see the club putting out a Women’s squad, under the management of Andrew Davies and captained by our 4th XI skipper Charley Hepburn with Izzy Deamer as vice-captain.
+2020 will again see the club putting out a Women’s squad, under the management of Andrew Davies and captained by Charley Hepburn with Izzy Deamer as vice-captain.
 While it will be a young side, the team has a lot of experience of age-group cricket that we now take forward into the women’s game.
 For Development Cup matches, Izzy will captain the side.

 We continue to strengthen our partnerships with local primary schools, in particular Birchwood Grove, Manor Field, London Meed and St Wilfrids and The Burgess Hill Academy, formerly Oakmeeds, where girls from Years 3 to Years 10 are regularly involved in training sessions and competitions.
 Recently schools have been remarkably successful taking part in many tournaments at county, regional and national level.